Installation

 Now that pip3 is upgraded, we can proceed to install all required packages via pip3 python packet manager:

-sudo pip3 install -r install/requirements.txt
+python3 -m pip3 install -r install/requirements.txt

-Note: for those using a different base image, you need to also install tensorflow==2.16.1r via pip3.
+Note: for those using a different base image, install the TensorFlow version pinned in install/requirements.txt via pip3.

 Installing Zeek

 The last requirement to run Slips is Zeek.
 Zeek is not directly available on Ubuntu or Debian.
 To install it, we will first add the repository source to our apt package manager source list.
-The following two commands are for Ubuntu, check the repositories for the correct version if you are using a different OS:
+The following two commands are for Ubuntu 18.04:

 echo 'deb http://download.opensuse.org/repositories/security:/zeek/xUbuntu_18.04/ /' | tee /etc/apt/sources.list.d/security:zeek.list